Casanova (2005 film)

 Casanova is a 2005 American romance film directed by Lasse Hallström starring Heath Ledger and loosely based on the life of Giacomo Casanova.
-The film premiered September 3, 2005, at the Venice Film Festival.

-It received mixed reviews and flopped at the box office.
+The film premiered September 3, 2005, at the Venice Film Festival before being released by Buena Vista Pictures Distribution on December 25, 2005.
+It received mixed reviews and grossed $37.7 million at the box office.

 Plot

 A young woman tearfully leaves her son to live with his grandmother and promises to return to him someday.
 Several years later, in 1753, in Venice, Casanova is notorious for his promiscuity with women, his adventures being represented in puppet theatres around the city.
 The Doge, the ruler of the city, is a friend to Casanova, but cannot be too lenient on him as he wishes to avoid trouble with the Church.
 He warns Casanova to marry soon, or he will be exiled from the city.
 Casanova gets engaged to Victoria, famous for her virginity, to save himself from exile.

 Casanova later meets and falls in love with Francesca Bruni, who writes illegal feminist books under a male pseudonym, Bernardo Guardi, and also argues for women's rights as Dr. Giordano de Padua.
 Francesca mistakes Casanova's name for Lupo Salvato (Casanova's servant) and Casanova humors her since she despises the ill-reputed Casanova.
 Francesca and her mother are heavily in debt, and her mother pressures her to marry rich Paprizzio from Genoa, a union arranged by her late father.
 When Paprizzio arrives in Venice, Casanova lies to him and says that the hotel he booked is closed and he persuades him to stay at his house.
 Casanova also lies and says that he is indeed Bernardo Guardi.
 While Paprizzio asks his advice on how to impress Francesca, Casanova lures him to stay at home while receiving treatment for weight loss.
 Casanova visits Francesca, pretending to be Paprizzio and tells her that he lied to her before to make sure she is not in love with someone else and marrying him only for his money.
 Francesca is initially suspicious but gradually begins to trust him.